SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 This reflects the applications and service instances that now exist due to the deployment.

-:point_right: Select the "dev" space and you should be brought initially to the list of applications.
+:point_right: Select the "dev" space and you should be brought initially to the list of applications (your "CF Dev Space Home").
 There you should see the `workflowtilesApprouter` and `workflowtilesFLP` applications you saw referenced in the `mta.yaml` file earlier.

 > The `workflowtilesFLP` application will most likely be in the "Stopped" state, reflecting the completion of the "deployer" service execution.